andrewmcdan/Survival-Guide/book/part-10-urban-and-structural-emergencies/02-specific-incidents.md

 - Choose an interior room; close/lock windows/doors; turn off HVAC; seal gaps with tape/towels; run HEPA if available.
 - N95/KN95 helps for particulates (smoke/dust); they do not protect against gases (e.g., chlorine, ammonia).

+DIY room air cleaner (wildfire smoke)
+- A simple “Corsi‑Rosenthal box” (4–5 MERV‑13 filters taped into a cube with a box fan on top) can significantly reduce indoor PM2.5.
+Seal edges with tape; run on low/medium for noise and efficiency; position centrally in the room you occupy most.

 Chemical releases
 - If you see/smell a chemical cloud, move perpendicular to wind to exit plume; follow official directions promptly.
 - Decon basics: Remove outer clothing; bag it; shower with soap and water (not harsh chemicals); avoid spreading contaminant.